 Calpain 94, also known as calpain 3 or muscle calpain, is an intracellular, calcium-dependent cysteine protease.
-Splice variants of calpain 94 include replacement of domain I with an aminoterminal end unique to the LP 82, 85, 88, and 90 isoforms.
+Splice variants of calpain 94 yield a number of different isoforms (LP82, 85, 88, 90), which have a different aminoterminus and different exons spliced or deleted.
 The lens contains isoforms LP82 and LP85.
-The latent large subunit is 94 kDa, and the amino-terminal truncation at activation yields approximately 64-62 kDa isoforms.
+The latent large subunit is 94 kDa, and the aminoterminal truncation at activation yields approximately 64-62 kDa isoforms.
 Also, a cascade of smaller forms can be seen with further activation.
 Unlike m-calpain and μ-calpain, which are ubiquitously expressed, calpain 94 is a tissue-specific calpain.
 The half-life of native calpain 94 is also much shorter (approximately 10 minutes) than the other calpains.
 The endogenous calpain inhibitor, calpastatin, does not inhibit calpain 94.
 Mutations in calpain 94 have been linked to Limb-Girdle Muscular Dystrophy.3